RichardElversoe/UIS/README.md

     UIS-Engine — an interpreter that reads and processes UIS files.
     UIS-Renderer — a lightweight renderer that turns UIS data into on-screen visuals.

-  💡 Note: UIS is still experimental and evolving.
+  💡 Note: UIS is still highly experimental and evolving.
 The syntax is mostly stable, but the engine and renderer are in active development.

 # Why UIS?